Invest Gulf Free shortlist

 • Neighbour relations — compound walls help; tower living needs noise and guest discipline

-Women owners: property registration possible with correct status — bureaucracy may still require authorised representatives [VERIFY procedure].
+Women owners: property registration possible with correct status — bureaucracy may still require authorised representatives (confirm current official rules).

 Religious sensitivity: avoid loud parties, improper dress on balconies visible to neighbours — deportation and asset stress even with legal title.